pjs8574/Seige-Tech/README.md

 Siege Laser -- Multiblock top tier device.
 Fires a laser that ahnnilates everything in its path for 64 blocks.
 Takes a nether star to power it.
 Long charge up time.  (concept stage)

+Combinatrix -- Device for generating Wither skulls by combining Bones and Coal blocks.
+Take a lot of time, burns diamonds as fuel.
+Will require Endrite and Nethercite to build. (concept)

+Astralium Infused Combinatrix -- 8 Astralium around a combinatix - allows it to create Netherstars from absorbing stupid amounts of RF power.
+Makes wither skulls much faster. (concept)

 -----Other notes